 In two years, I have written much about the torment I have been going through since late 2011 with this individual, but never detailed how we met or the abusive relationship that I was trapped in with her throughout high school.
 As I have been writing about my school experiences and because I have been an advocate for victims of abuse most of my life, I feel that it is time for me to share that, hoping that it will help others.

-This situation began in late 2002 to early 2003 at St. Nard’s.
-I was not well liked in high school as I wasn’t a jock, wasn’t religious and wasn’t involved in any clubs.
+This situation began at St. Nard’s.
+I was not well liked in high school as I wasn’t a jock, wasn’t overly religious and wasn’t involved in any clubs.
 I sat alone at lunch for four years straight.
-I was into prog rock, Magic: The Gathering and high fantasy novels so it was easy to see that I was a dweeb.
+I was into prog-rock, Magic: The Gathering, and high fantasy novels so it was easy to see that I was a dweeb.
 I didn’t even perform in school talent shows and never told anyone that I played the piano.
 Because I lived 45 minutes away it was hard to make friends, and the highly conservative hierarchy of the school guaranteed that I’d never fit in.
 I even had a teacher as a freshman who bullied me to the point where I was ready to drop out, but I’ll talk about him another time.

 Before I continue, I want to state that for privacy purposes I am not going to use my ex’s name or the name of the girl who set us up.
 So, I looked up a list of the worst names for girls in 2019 and decided to call my ex Diesel and her BFF Chlamydia.
 Yes, this is what the first result of my search yielded.